emiruz/adventofcode2022/README.md

 of updates on an IntMap.
 Still one or two simple optimisations to add though.

-* Day 16: I took an unusual approach in an effort to minimise LOC.
-It takes around 5 minutes to run.
-In can probably be optimised further whilst maintaining similar LOC.
+* Day 16: Runs in 10 seconds compiled.
+Can be made faster still by threading caching through the code at the cost of complexity.

 * Day 17: More LOC than I wanted, but could not see a way to make it substantially shorter.